-If you require critical incident response (CIR) services, see the sidebar on this page.
+If you require critical incident response (CIR) services, see the sidebar.

 An emergency response plan promotes safety awareness and commitment to safety.
-It details procedures for handling sudden, unexpected situations at your workplace.
-A good plan looks at the probable emergencies that could happen at your workplace, and may uncover hazards that could aggravate an emergency situation.
+It explains how to handle sudden, unexpected situations at your workplace.
+A good plan looks at the emergencies that could happen and hazards that could aggravate them.

-Each supervisor must have a plan in place to respond to emergencies that could reasonably be expected to arise at their workplace.
-An important part of response is being prepared before an emergency occurs.
-All employees must be familiar with how to respond in the event of an emergency.
+Supervisors must have a plan for responding to emergencies that could reasonably be expected to arise.
+An important part of response is being prepared beforehand.
+All employees must know how to respond to an emergency situation.

-- Identifies risks/hazards most likely to occur at your workplace
+- Identifies risks and hazards most likely to occur at your workplace

 - Includes response procedures

-- Outlines training/drills/communication requirements to ensure plans are effective
+- Outlines training, drills and communication requirements to ensure plans are effective

-Common emergencies that should be included in your worksite plan are
+Emergencies you should include in your worksite plan are